 I believe we all have greatness within us.
 My mission is to help others realize that the fires of their past did not destroy them.
 Those fires just caused their seeds to crack, allowing for massive growth to follow.

-I am the author of Transformation After Trauma: Embracing Post-Traumatic Growth.
-I am a Certified Life Coach, Stress Management Coach, Neuro-Linguistic Programming Practitioner, and Yoga Instructor.
+I am the author of Transformation After Trauma and Reclaim Your Life After Trauma.
+I am a Certified Life Coach, Stress Management Coach, Advanced Wellness Coach, Neuro-Linguistic Programming Practitioner, and Yoga Instructor.